Create Your First Project

 In between poses, the model made no movements to cover himself up.
 He was postulated just as he would have been while wearing clothes, leaning casually on the prop blocks, stretching out his quads, even manspreading a little, while chatting with the instructor about what was to come on the schedule.
 Any questions we directed towards him were asked demurely at first, eyes cast away.
 Art questions our arbitrary binaries: we were unsteadied by the constant shift from the model as the unwavering object of our focused attention, to just another human being in the shared room.
 But why not both?

 After twenty minutes of staring, and as we began to shuffle back towards the studio, the model complimented my sketchbook iteration of Christ’s pose.
 We got to talking.
 He, like the other models (I would get to learn in time), had gotten into modelling through word of a friend.
 According to him, he’d first been terrified of the concept, not having felt at home in his body then.
 I understood the feeling.
 He’d been referred to a gig— and on a whim, knowing nothing else, simply decided to go for it.
-Since then, he told me he’d written a book2 on how transformative the experience had been for him, and how it led to a career, ongoing for several years, of standing before knit-browed students and artists alike with their pencils and brushes.
+Since then, he told me he’d written a book on how transformative the experience had been for him, and how it led to a career, ongoing for several years, of standing before knit-browed students and artists alike with their pencils and brushes.
 And in doing so, he found himself appreciating his own body as art itself.

 ii. the female nude; social and societal permissions around voyeurism

 Women’s bodies appear to me first as steamy shapes in the bathhouse.
 Onsens are one of Japan’s national treasures; I remember dipping in mineral-scented springs up to my shoulders, trying to keep my towel-wrapped head out of the water.
 Women everywhere.
-Sluicing away soap at the pre-onsen shower stations3; murmuring as they soaked, watching their young children from a distance; shivering as they danced back inside from the snowy outdoor pools, gripping onto each other’s arms so as not to slip on the damp floors.
+Sluicing away soap at the pre-onsen shower stations; murmuring as they soaked, watching their young children from a distance; shivering as they danced back inside from the snowy outdoor pools, gripping onto each other’s arms so as not to slip on the damp floors.

 The bathhouse bodies of all kinds, all sizes, all ages, lounged about like housecats.
 There was no performance needed about the way you walked or lowered yourself into the water; nobody gave a shit.
 So long as you kept quiet and respectful and considerate of everyone’s space, you could soak as long as you wanted and just be, half-aware only of the heat creeping back into your limbs, inch by inch.

+When we met the female model on the second day, beautiful was what I thought.
+The model had broad, athletic shoulders; she had soft curves, and she wasn’t a size zero.
 Unlike with drawing the male model, I didn’t shrink from tracing the lines of her nipple or breast, or feel awkward watching.
 Naturally, having faced myself all my life, these parts are familiar to me.
 Fluidity is the word our Day 2 instructional booklet used; the model was a dancer, and her poses held both rigor and grace.

 Drawn on Day 2; comté and white pencil.
 One of my favorites to come out of this class.